ooni/probe-cli/docs/design/dd-003-step-by-step.md

 `ReadTCPConnectFromSaver` that can read the trace and only save TCP connect events (which seems easy to write.)

-One could possibly argue that we could invest more time in figuring out better primitives for collecting specific, rather than generic, traces and extract them to include them into measurements.

-In any case, should we use this tactic, I see a treme ndous DRY pressure.
+In any case, should we use this tactic, I see a significant DRY pressure.
 Many experiments need to perform the same operations repeatedly.
 Consider, e.g., how sending a DoH request looks like: